-- Value of the Project: \$152.6M; - Anticipated number of public-school students: 8 (using Center for Urban Policy Research multipliers) or 104 (using Township's multipliers); and, - Overall annual tax revenue: surplus of \$2,737,660 (using Center for Urban Policy Research multipliers) or \$849,340 (using Township's multipliers).
+- Approximate value of the Project: \$221.8M; - Anticipated number of public-school students: 127 (using the average of the Center for Urban Policy Research and Township's multipliers); and, - Overall annual tax revenue: surplus of \$1,714,340 (using the average of the Center for Urban Policy Research and Township's multipliers).

-Additionally, the Project's live-work-walk-dine-play concept as envisioned will:
+Additionally, the Project's "live-work-walk-dine-play" concept as envisioned will:

-- Help to bolster a diminishing tax base by repositioning/activating an otherwise underutilized Site that will increase the Township's tax base; - Bring a renewed sense of vibrancy to the area, benefiting Plainsboro's Village Center, Novo Nordisk, Firmenich, and Penn Medicine Princeton Health, as well as the tenants along College Road East and vacant space such as the old Bristol Myers Squibb facility; - Create a sense of place to strengthen recruitment of employers and employees in the Scudders Mill Road to College Road East office corridor; and, - Create a lifestyle choice that does not exist today in Plainsboro except for the Village Center and may soon exist at Forrestal Village Center.
+- Help to bolster a diminishing tax base by repositioning/activating an otherwise underutilized Site that will increase the Township's tax base; - Bring a renewed sense of vibrancy to the area, benefiting Plainsboro's Village Center, Novo Nordisk, Firmenich, and Penn Medicine Princeton Health, as well as the tenants along College Road East and vacant space such as the old Bristol Myers Squibb facility; - Create a sense of place to strengthen recruitment of employers and employees in the Scudders Mill Road to College Road East office corridor; - Provide a variety of housing types and, therefore, providing for housing choice (including affordable units for rent and for sale) to address community goals including strengthening the ability of Plainsboro's employers to attract and retain their existing workforce; and, - Create a lifestyle choice that does not exist today in Plainsboro except for the Village Center and may soon exist at Forrestal Village Center.